-US graduate programs may calculate a GPA equivalent for you, based on your final grades and transcripts.
-A GPA won’t make or break your PhD application on its own though and programs are unlikely to set a minimum standard.
+US graduate programmes may calculate a GPA equivalent for you, based on your final grades and transcripts.
+A GPA won’t make or break your PhD application on its own though and programmes are unlikely to set a minimum standard.
 As a very rough guide you can assume that a GPA of 3.0 or higher is ‘good’.
 That’s broadly equivalent to a UK 2.1 or ‘Merit’ – so about what you’d expect for PhD admission.

 Most US universities use entry exams to assess suitability for graduate study.
 These test your skills in literacy, numeracy, critical thinking and different types of reasoning.
 A good score demonstrates that you are academically capable of advanced graduate-level work.